Prosper P. Parker

-Prosper Powell Parker (December 26, 1835March 16, 1918) was a Canadian-born American engineer and politician.
+Prosper Powell Parker (December 26, 1835 – March 16, 1918) was a Canadian-born American engineer and politician.
 During the American Civil War he served as a junior officer under General William T. Sherman, rising to the rank of captain.
-Following the war he served on the committee that organized Towner County, North Dakota before moving to Arizona Territory.
+Following the war he served on the committee that organized Towner County, North Dakota, before moving to Arizona Territory.
 In Arizona he was twice elected to the territorial legislature and became Speaker of the House during the 21st Arizona Territorial Legislature.

 Biography

-Parker was born to Alpheus and Susan Roxanna (Crooker) Parker on December 26, 1835 in Barnston, Quebec, Canada.
+Parker was born to Alpheus and Susan Roxanna (Crooker) Parker on December 26, 1835, in Barnston, Lower Canada.
 His father was a local farmer while his mother was from Vermont.
 Young Parker was educated in local schools and at Barnstown Academy.
-At age 18, he began teaching in local schools before working a year as a clerk at a store in Magog.
+At age 18, he began teaching in local schools before working a year as a clerk at a store in Magog, Province of Canada.

 In 1858, Parker accepted a position as a school teacher in Bloomington, Indiana.
-He took a similar position in Pike County, Missouri after one term.
+He took a similar position in Pike County, Missouri, after one term.
 During the summer of 1859, he traveled with an ox cart to the Pikes Peak area near the present location of Denver, Colorado.
 After a summer of prospecting he returned to his teaching position in Missouri.

 At the beginning of the American Civil War in 1861, Parker joined the Home Guard and became a first lieutenant for Company C, 6th Missouri Militia.
 After several months, Parker transferred from state to federal service and became part of Company H, 32nd Missouri Volunteer Infantry where he served under General William T. Sherman.
-During the war he saw action during the Battle of Arkansas Post, the Siege of Vicksburg, the Chattanooga Campaign, and the Atlanta Campaign.
+During the war he saw action during the Battle of Arkansas Post, the Siege of Vicksburg, the Chattanooga campaign, and the Atlanta campaign.
 Despite participating in multiple battles, Parker was not wounded during the war.
 Following the capture of Atlanta, Parker's regiment began mustering out excess officers.
 He was promoted to captain in July 1864 and discharge from the Union Army before the end of the year.

 Parker married Susan F. Herrick of Missouri in January 1865.
 The union produced a daughter and three sons: Angie Belle, Earl H., Henry Clay, and James A.